ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 main()
 ```

-Note that we make a call to `.wait()` on the returned transaction object.
-This ensures that our script waits for the transaction to be mined on the blockchain before proceeding onwards.
-If you were to leave this line out, your script may not be able to see the updated `message` value in your contract.
+Note that on line 11, we make a call to `.wait()` on the returned transaction object.
+This ensures that our script waits for the transaction to get mined on the blockchain before exiting the function.
+If the `.wait()` call isn't included, the script may not see the updated `message` value in the contract.

-### Step 7: Read the new message {#step-7-read-the-new-message}
+### Read the new message {#read-the-new-message}

-You should be able to repeat Step 5 to read the updated `message` value.
+You should be able to repeat the [previous step](#read-the-init-message) to read the updated `message` value.
 Take a moment and see if you can make the changes necessary to print out that new value!

 If you need a hint, here's what your `interact.js` file should look like at this point: